megroth2/2310-tips-and-tricks/README.md

 - `alias ber='bundle exec rspec'` - run tests but in a special way idk why we do this actually
 - `alias fixmigration='rails db:migrate RAILS_ENV=test'` - use this when you get the error: "relation "..." does not exist" but paste in the correct environment (test, development, etc.).
 This error likely means the rails db:migrate command did not migrate the database to the correct environment.
 - `alias fixschema='bin/rails db:environment:set RAILS_ENV=development'` - @STEVE what does this one do?
+- `alias cred='EDITOR="code --wait" rails credentials:edit'` - use this when setting up your rails application credentials (it opens a file where you enter your api key)

 ### Shell Commands:
 - #### Quickly git clone a new repo: